PyFR/PyFR/doc/src/backends/backend-opencl.rst

     *int* | *string* | ``local-rank`` | ``uuid``

-4. ``gimmik-max-nnz`` --- cutoff for GiMMiK in terms of the number of non-zero entires in a constant matrix:
+4. ``gimmik-max-nnz`` --- cutoff for GiMMiK in terms of the number of non-zero entires in a constant matrix, defaults to 2048:

+    *int*

+5. ``gimmik-nkerns`` --- number of kernel algorithms to try when benchmarking, defaults to 8:

+    *int*

+6. ``gimmik-nbench`` --- number of benchmarking runs for each kernel, defaults to 5:

      *int*